Along-track measurements – main sources of errors

 Geophysical errors:

 They mainly consist in subtracting from the measurement some physical signal that cannot be accurately sampled with the altimeter (due for instance to the inconsistency between the temporal sampling of the altimeter and the temporal scales characteristic of the signal considered) or that are not of interest for the study of the dynamical signal.
 In that way, different geophysical corrections are applied of the altimeter measurement (geoid, ocean tide, inverse barometer and high frequency wind and pressure effects, etc.).
-See Table 9 for the details of these corrections.
+See Homegenization processing step for the details of these corrections.

 The quality of the different corrections that depend on numerical models, can lead to uncertainty in the different geophysical corrections applied.
 They are considered as errors on the SLA product, for the main part correlated in space and time.